netguru/ngrvalidator/README.md

 * `match(NSString *)` - validates that the NSString match another NSString.
 * `differ(NSString *)` - validates that the NSString is different than another NSString.
 * `decimal()` - validates that the NSString contains only decimal signs.
-* `emoji(BOOL contains)` - validates that the NSString does or does not contain emoji.
+* `emoji(BOOL)` - validates that the NSString does or does not contain emoji.

 **Syntax**:

+* `regex(NSString *, NSRegularExpressionOptions)` - validates that the NSString match given regex pattern with options.
 * `syntax(NGRSyntax)` - validates that the NSString has given syntax.

-There are 3 default syntax to choose:
-    - `NGRSyntaxEmail` - validates email syntax.
-    - `NGRSyntaxName` - validates if given string contains only alphabetic signs.
-    - `NGRSyntaxHTTP` - validates syntax of HTTP URL.
-* `regex(NSString *, NSRegularExpressionOptions)` - validates that the NSString match given regex pattern with options.
+For full list of supported Syntaxes go [here](../NGRValidator/NGRValidator/Headers/Public/NGRPropertyValidator+Syntax.h)

 **NSNumber**: